demisto/content/Integrations/CarbonBlackProtect/CarbonBlackProtect_description.md

 To find a API key corresponding with a particular Carbon Black user account, log into the console as that user, then click the username in the upper right -> Profile info.
 Then, click the "API Token" button on the left hand side to reveal the API token for the logged-in user.
 If there is no API token displayed, click the "Reset" button to create a new one.

+Fetch query: (optional) This is an additional query that will be used when fetching incidents, alongside the default query which fetches the newest events.